-Even before the coronavirus, researchers wanted to know what happens when you’re stuck at home with fewer opportunities to exercise.
+What happens when you’re stuck at home with fewer opportunities to exercise?

 “A lot of work has been done on complete bed rest or immobilization, but little attention has focused on how acute periods of limited activity affect older adults,” says Chris McGlory, assistant professor of exercise metabolism at Queen’s University in Canada.

-So he and his colleagues had 22 older overweight people with prediabetes slash their usual steps per day—from 7,000 to about 1,000—for two weeks and then return to their normal activity for another two weeks.
+So he and his colleagues had 22 older people with prediabetes and overweight slash their usual steps per day—from 7,000 to about 1,000—for two weeks and then return to their normal activity for another two weeks.

 “We tried to mimic the number of steps someone would take, say, when they stay at home because there’s a flu outbreak or because it’s too cold to go outside, so they’re physically inactive for a number of weeks,” says McGlory.

 The results: During the inactive period, “we found an increase in insulin resistance and blood sugar and a decrease in the rate at which muscle proteins were created,” says McGlory.
 “And none of those things were fully recovered after the two-week period when they returned to their usual activity.”

 “If you start off without prediabetes, you’d shift toward the prediabetic state, and if you have prediabetes, you’d shift toward the diabetic state,” says McGlory.

 Most older people have already shifted.
 Among Americans aged 65 or older, 47 percent have prediabetes and another 27 percent have diabetes.

 When it comes to muscle, older people are also at a disadvantage.

 “After the fourth or fifth decade of life, we start to lose 1 to 2 percent of our muscle mass per year,” says McGlory.